-When it comes to getting your life a little more organised and quieting some of the chaos, your mind is the perfect place to get started with.
+When it comes to getting your life a little more organized and quieting some of the chaos, your mind is the perfect place to get started with.
 But if anxiety, emotional stress, late-night worries or crises of confidence often plague your thoughts, regaining control and achieving zen status can be difficult to achieve.
 Which is exactly why we’re so hyped about sophrology right now.
-A buzzword set to dominate 2018, sophrology is a mind calming technique hailing from Europe that has impressive backing.
+A buzzword set to dominate, sophrology is a mind-calming technique hailing from Europe that has impressive backing.

 What Is Sophrology?

 Created some 60 years ago in Spain by professor Alfonso Caycedo, a psychiatrist and neurologist, sophrology is an East-meets-West fusion of exercises for the breath and body.
 Professor Caycedo’s aim was to help his patients relax, and achieve better harmony between the body and brain, in order to improve their overall health and well-being.